Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The Nextor booting procedure is similar to the one performed by MSX-DOS 2.
 However, things are a little different since it is necessary to perform a drive to device and partition mapping for all the drives attached to Nextor drivers (if you are using the standalone driver only, then the booting procedure is identical to MSX-DOS 2).

 At boot time, Nextor will perform a query to all the available Nextor drivers to find out how many devices are being controlled by these drivers, and will assign to each driver one drive per active partition found in each device controlled by the driver (if a device has no active partitions, it still gets one drive).
 If 5 is pressed at boot time, only one drive is assigned to each driver instead (see _[2.10.
 Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_).

+**Note:** An active partition is one that has the "active" partition flag set in its partition table entry (the most significant bit in the first byte of the partition table entry).
+This flag can be switched on and off for any existing partition using `FDISK`, see _[3.5.
+The built-in partitioning tool](#35-the-built-in-partitioning-tool)_.

 For example, assume that you have two Nextor kernels attached.
 The kernel in slot 1 controls one device that has two active partitions, while the kernel in slot 2 controls three devices, each having either only one partition marked as active or no partitions marked as active.
 Then the initial drive assignment would be as follows: